People

 A diverse group of coworkers gathered around a laptop

 The days of taboo salary discussions are numbered.
-New pay transparency laws are making open sharing of employee salaries the norm at organizations big and small.
-Here's how to prepare.
+Pay transparency laws require employers to disclose a wage or wage range to prospective candidates or current employees and are normalizing the sharing of employee salaries at organizations big and small.

 For decades, hiring managers and job candidates have spent time dancing around one basic but essential question: how much does this job pay?

-Now, a wave of pay disclosure laws is bringing salary details out into the open.
-Whether your business operates in a jurisdiction that requires you to disclose a salary range to new applicants or not, the trend is growing.
-It's therefore important to consider what this means for future job postings and recruiting so that your organization can take steps to prepare today.
+Pay transparency laws are bringing salary details out into the open.
+Whether your business operates in a jurisdiction that requires you to disclose a wage range or not, the trend is growing.
+Considering what this could mean for your job postings and recruitment is essential.
+Below are some considerations that can help you prepare.

 What is pay transparency?
 What are the benefits?